Lewis-Allen/UoB-CompSci-Calc-Sheets/README.md

 ## Prerequisites
 Basic Excel knowledge will be required for any personalizations to be made.

+These sheets are designed for third-year students in the year 2018/2019.
+This consisted of twenty credits of optional modules in the second year, and forty credits of optional modules in the third year.
+Placement Learning grades are not included in these spreadsheets because no-one seems to have concrete evidence on how this particular module contributes towards the degree mark.
+(Please let me know if you find some :-) ).

 ## Different Sheets and Optional Modules
 The forty credits can be spread across two-to-four modules in the final year.
 Three spreadsheets have been provided for different module configurations.
 (One twenty credit module and two ten credit modules etc).